IgorDuca/IgorDuca/README.md

 ## :busts_in_silhouette: Work and study statuses

-- 🌱 Learning more about infra, Docker and functional programming;
+- 🌱 Learning more about Elixir and Docker;
 - 💬 Looking for job as Back-End developer;
 - 📫 Come see more about me on my LinkedIn: [@igorfelipeduca](https://www.linkedin.com/in/igorfelipeduca/).